 Ways to Use Butternut Squash Cubes

 Now that you know how to cut butternut squash into cubes, let’s talk about cooking it!
-Some of my favorite recipes include the Vegan Butternut Squash and Pear Soup and Slow Cooker Butternut Squash Brown Rice Risotto.
+Some of my favorite recipes include the Roasted Cinnamon Butternut Squash Cubes, Vegan Butternut Squash and Pear Soup, and Slow Cooker Butternut Squash Brown Rice Risotto.
 For another tutorial on prepping this veggie, check out my post on How to Make Butternut Squash Puree.

 I’d love to hear how you like this recipe!
 Rate/review using the stars on the recipe card or in the comments, and follow the Veg World on Instagram, Facebook, and Pinterest.
 Looking for something totally different?
 Browse the recipe library.